LonamiWebs/lonamiwebs.github.io/content/blog/stalebots.md

 Certainly.
 But when browsing through the issues, there is no denying that there is a lot less clutter.
 And if your goal is to take a look every now and then, it works great.

 > Stale bots waste everyone's time.
-Those interested need to actively keep the issues open to prevent automatic closing.
+It's not always obvious that they are being used, and those interested need to actively keep the issues open to prevent automatic closing.

 That's a choice the users make.
 The maintainer's stance is clear: the stale bot runs on the issue board.
 It is not the maintainer's problem that some users insist, even after it's clear that they maintainer doesn't care.

+The lack of discoverability on whether stale bots are being used or not is a fair point.
+However, if the repository lacks contribution guidelines, you might want to spare a minute to check for the existence of a "stale" label, or do a quick search to figure out if issues are closed as "stale".
+By doing this, you don't need to commit to creating well-detailed reports if you're not willing to put up with the fact that it might just get closed without the author reading it.

 > Stale bots create fatigue for everyone, as duplicate issues are created and those watching get pinged.
 This is rude on part of the maintainer.